 The Sponsor is a Delaware limited liability company and was formed on July 17, 2002.
 The Sponsor's office is located at 444 Madison Avenue, 3rd Floor, New York, New York 10022.
 Under the Delaware Limited Liability Company Act and the governing documents of the Sponsor, the WGC, the sole member of the Sponsor, is not responsible for the debts, obligations and liabilities of the Sponsor solely by reason of being the sole member of the Sponsor.
-The WGC's members funded the ordinary operating expenses of the Sponsor through 2004, including the costs associated with the initial registration of the Shares and the listing of the Shares on the NYSE and the WGC has provided \$3 million in funding to cover the estimated ordinary expenses of the Sponsor for 2005 and 2006.
+The WGC's members funded the ordinary operating expenses of the Sponsor through 2004, including the costs associated with the initial registration of the Shares and the listing of the Shares on the NYSE and the WGC provided \$3 million in funding to cover, if necessary, the ordinary expenses of the Sponsor for 2005 and 2006.
+Beginning in calendar year 2007, the ordinary expenses of the Sponsor were covered by the fees it received from the Trust, based on the current gross value of the Trust assets falls to a level at which the Sponsor's fees do not cover its ordinary expenses, the WGC, the sole member of the Sponsor, will meet the cost of any shortfall.